 Remember, a thin coat only.
 If you goop it on heavy, the vibration isolation qualities of the foam tape will be diminished.
 It would also be very difficult to remove the gyro when servicing your heli if it is glued down with silicone.

-If you have an electric RC heli, you of course don’t have to worry about nitro oil, but you do have to worry about the RC helicopter gyro's proximity to the electric motor.
+If you have an electric RC heli, you of course don’t have to worry about nitro oil, but you do have to worry about the RC helicopter gyro's proximity to the electric motor or other strong magnetic fields.

 Most manufacturers recommend the gyro has to be placed a minimum distance from the electric motor to avoid the strong magnetic fields produced by high power electric motors that would cause erroneous gyro operation.
 This distance is usually about 10 cm, but follow the instructions that come with your gyro when in doubt.
 Any good electric RC heli manufacturer knows this, and will have the gyro mounting plate set away from the motor.